Wildboar-Software/directory/apps/meerkat-docs/docs/tutorial02.md

 This tutorial will also assume that you have installed and configured the [X.500 command-line interface](./x500cli.md) to connect anonymously to your DSA.

+## How It Works

+Gitea, as well as many other programs, support LDAP as a source of user information.
+Rather than storing user names and passwords in a program's database, a lot of applications can wire up to an LDAP server to fetch information about users, groups, roles, permissions, etc. Unfortunately, DAP is not widely supported, but we are going to change that; for now, you have to use LDAP.
+Still, for the sake of this tutorial, we can use DAP commands to set up Meerkat DSA, then we will configure Gitea to access our Meerkat DSA instance via LDAP to authenticate users.

 ## Creating the Organization's DSE

 Create an organization first-level DSE using the following command: